Intern at New Zealand Young Farmers (NZYF)

-Another unique experience Carli was able to take on was the PACE 395 internship course in her final year, which placed her with New Zealand Young Farmers (NZYF), an organisation connecting youth to agriculture.
+A unique experience I had was able to take on was the PACE 395 internship course in my final year, which I was placed with New Zealand Young Farmers (NZYF), an organisation connecting youth to agriculture.